hoovdc/MapMyRun_to_Strava_Migration-TCX_Data_Format/docs/mapmyrun-to-strava-migration-plan.md

    - **Solution**: This is a low risk for a one-time migration.
 If it changes, the `base_url` in `MmrDownloader` can be easily updated.
 The core authentication method is more stable than UI elements.

 2. **Rate Limiting/IP Blocking**
-   - **Solution**: The plan already includes conservative rate limiting (2-3 second delays).
-We can implement exponential backoff if 429 "Too Many Requests" errors occur.
-Rotating user agents is also a good practice.
+   - **Solution**: The plan includes a backoff-and-retry mechanism.
+However, the initial implementation has proven insufficient, as the `stravalib` library can raise different types of exceptions for rate-limit conditions depending on the operation (e.g., direct API calls vs. polling).
+The solution requires refining the `except` blocks in the uploader to correctly identify all `429` responses, ensuring the 15-minute cooldown is triggered reliably.

 3. **Session Cookie Invalidation**
    - **Risk**: The `auth_token` cookie might expire during a long-running download process.